 Fact: People often think IVF is only for the rich.
 That’s not true at all.
 Although the overall cost of an IVF procedure is high, it has not shown an increase like other medical procedures.
 It has remained steady and most people can afford the cost since it is an outpatient procedure.

 In Vitro Fertilization (IVF) is a safe procedure and can have high success rates.
 And like any medical procedure, it is common to have misconceptions about it.
-Our team at KIMS Cuddles strives to bust these myths while providing you a safe and healthy pregnancy.
+Our team at KIMS Cuddles strives to bust these myths about IVF, while providing you a safe and healthy pregnancy.

 *The opinions expressed in this article are not to be substituted for medical advice under any circumstance